PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field

-Point-source sensitivities in an aperture radius of 80~mas range from 28.1 to 29.1~mag (5$\sigma$), depending on the filter, and 29.0 mag in F200W specifically.
-The images were drizzled on a 30~mas pixel scale.
-The parameters per filter, the data reduction pipeline process, and further details are given by \citet{Windhorst2023}.
+The data were retrieved from MAST and post-processed by the PEARLS team using their custom pipeline to mitigate $1/f$-noise, identify and subtract wisps in the NIRCam/SW filters, mask snowball artifacts, and flatten the background across read-out amplifier boundaries.
+The individual post-processed images were rectified and aligned to \Gaia/DR3. {Full mosaics of the field were created for each filter with a 0\farcs030 pixel scale.
+The 5$\sigma$ point-source limit is typically between 28.0 and 29.1 mag, depending on the filter, and 29.0 mag in F200W specifically.} \citet{Windhorst2023}, \citet{Robotham_2023}, and Jansen et~al.\ 2024a (in prep.) give more details of the data reduction, calibration, and post-processing.

+While the primary focus of this work is the ability to identify and analyze likely AGN with \JWST/NIRCam photometry, we incorporate ancillary \HST\ observations of the NEP--TDF with the Wide Field Camera~3 (WFC3/UVIS) in the F275W filter ($\lambda_c\simeq0.272$~\micron) and with the Advanced Camera for Surveys (ACS/WFC) in the F435W and F606W filters ($\lambda_c\simeq 0.433$ and 0.592~\micron, respectively) with a total area of $\simeq$194 arcmin$^2$ (ACS/WFC).
+Observations from \HST\ GO\,15278 were taken between 2017 October 1 and 2019 February 9 and those from GO\,16252+16793 (TREASUREHUNT) between 2020 September 25 and 2022 October 31.
+Both programs used 4-orbit CVZ visits to reach 2$\sigma$ limiting depths of \mAB\ $\simeq$ 28.0, 28.6, and 29.5 mag in F275W, F435W and F606W, respectively. \citet[][\S2.1]{OBrien2024} and Jansen et~al. (2024b; in prep.)\ give further details of the \HST\ observations.

+For an initial comparison with longer-wavelength observations in the NEP--TDF, we used the VLA 3~GHz radio observations detailed by \citet[their Appendix~A]{Hyun2023}.